planetlabs/staccato/README.md

 Collections are currently defined in the [staccato-collections](./staccato-collections) module.
 When defining a new collection, you'll typically want to create at least 4 Java classes and one Spring auto-configuration file:

-1) If you need to define more properties for you collection than are defined by the community in the [commons extension package](./staccato-commons/src/main/java/com/planet/staccato/extension), you'll need to create an interface that defines all the getters and setters for your model, along with Jackson annotations to make sure the data is serialized/deserialized the way you want.
+1) If you need to define more properties for your collection than are defined by the community in the [commons extension package](./staccato-commons/src/main/java/com/planet/staccato/extension), you'll need to create an interface that defines all the getters and setters for your model, along with Jackson annotations to make sure the data is serialized/deserialized the way you want.